gotchoices/MyCHIPs/doc/Protocol.md

 The software compares the actual tally balance to the *desired* balance to arrive at a lift capacity.

 ### Route Discovery Protocol
-Having identified local segments that have a capacity for lifts, each site then needs a way to cooperate with peer sites to gather just enough information so it can propose lifts that will eventually result in a complete circuit.
+Having identified local segments that have capacity for a potential lift, each site then needs a way to cooperate with peer sites to gather just enough information so it can reasonably initiate lift proposals where needed.

-The minimal information would be to verify that an external route exists where:
+Each site needs to know whether a potential external route exists where:
 - a lift can be initiated through the top of a local segment (A3); and
 - that lift will return to us via the bottom of the segment (C1).

 Site B doesn't really need to know many details about the route--just whether one or more such paths exist.
-The route may pass through many other sites.
+The route may pass through many other sites on its way back to C1.
-In fact, it may pass through the same site more than once, traversing multiple segments on one site.
+In fact, it may pass through some sites more than once, traversing multiple segments.

 Now that site B has identified the local entities [B1,B2,B3] as a single segment with a known lift capacity, it can treat them as a single *node* in the lift--almost as though it were a single entity.
 The lift will be committed (or canceled) in a single, atomic transaction on behalf of all the nodes belonging to the segment.